niklasekstrom/a314/Software/ethernet/README.md

 - Add the lines in `pi-config/rc.local` to the bottom of `/etc/rc.local` just before `exit 0`.
 This create iptables rules that forwards packets from the `tap0` interface to the `wlan0` interface.
   - Please note that if the Pi is connected using wired ethernet then `wlan0` should be changed to `eth0`.

-The first four steps are performed by `sudo make install`.
-The last steps you have to do manually.

 ## Configuring the Amiga

 This has been tested with the Roadshow and the MiamiDX TCP/IP stacks.
 These instructions show how to configure Roadshow and Miami for a314ethernet, they do not describe how to install either.

 ### Common

 - Build the `a314eth.device` binary, for example using the `rpi_docker_build.sh` script.
 - Copy `bin/a314eth.device` to `DEVS:`.

 ### Roadshow

 - Copy `amiga-config/A314Eth` to `DEVS:NetInterfaces/A314Eth`.
 - Copy `amiga-config/routes` to `DEVS:Internet/routes`.
 - Copy `amiga-config/name_resolution` to `DEVS:Internet/name_resolution`.